Limit protein to 20g per meal?

-To this end, my advice is the same as I’ve outlined in the Precision Nutrition System.
+To this end, my advice is the same as we outline in the PN Coaching:

 Women – 1 serving of lean, complete protein (20-30g) with each meal, every few hours.
 (Or, if you eat less frequently, eat a bit more protein with each meal).